symfony/symfony-docs/bundles/prepend_extension.rst

 When building reusable and extensible applications, developers are often faced with a choice: either create a single large bundle or multiple smaller bundles.
-Creating a single bundle has the drawback that it's impossible for users to remove unused functionality.
+Creating a single bundle has the drawback that it is impossible for users to remove unused functionality.
 Creating multiple bundles has the drawback that configuration becomes more tedious and settings often need to be repeated for various bundles.